jhundley9109/jsyncd/README.md

     - **exclude** - (default: []) Optional: Specify specific exclude files/folders for this source to exclude.
   - **chokidarWatchOptions** - (default: `{}`) May be any supported `chokidar` options and passed as `options` to `chokidar.watch(paths, [options])`.
 Common parameters may be `ignoreInitial` and `ignored` though there are many other options such as setting up polling instead of event based callbacks.

 Note: `rsyncBuildOptions` cascade from the top level down to the `directories` level with the most specific key/value pair being what is passed to `Rsync.build`.
 This allows you to set global defaults, app defaults, and override specific directories with unique settings.
 For instance, if all your hosts have the same `rsyncExcludePattern`, you can set that value at the `config.rsyncExcludePattern` level.
 However, setting that again at a `config.appConfig` or `config.appConfig.directories` level will override a higher up setting.

 Note2: `chokidarWatchOptions` cascades from the top level down to the `appConfigs` level with the most specific key/value paris being what is passed to `chokidar.watch(paths, [options])`

-### Why not JSON?

-Using a javascript module with exports allows simplifying RegEx passed to `directories.rsyncExcludePattern` and `chokidarWatchOptions.ignored` since you can write native JS and do not have to worry about escaping.

-Additionally, you can write some logic/functions to dynamically generate configuration directives with plain javascript.

 ## Goals